The calculus of war: Tallying Ukraine toll an elusive task - NewsBreak

 The calculus of war: Tallying Ukraine toll an elusive task

-GENEVA (AP) — Quantifying the toll of Russia's war in Ukraine remains an elusive goal a year into the conflict.
+Quantifying the toll of Russia 's war in Ukraine remains an elusive goal a year into the conflict.

 Estimates of the casualties, refugees and economic fallout from the war produce an incomplete picture of the deaths and suffering.
 Precise figures may never emerge for some of the categories international organizations are attempting to track.